Why Are My Teeth So Sensitive?

 Gum recession

 Gum tissues are meant to cover the roots of our teeth.
-Our roots don’t have protective enamel in the same manner our teeth do.
+Our roots don’t have protective enamel in the same manner as our teeth do.
 And the layer underneath your enamel is made out of dentin, which is extremely sensitive to colder temperatures.
 This means that they are more vulnerable when you suffer from gum recession since it exposes the roots of your teeth.
 Your receding gums could be caused by aggressive brushing or gum disease.
-Come in for a consultation to identify if you have an underlying infection and make sure when brushing your teeth, to use a soft-bristled brush, and not bear down on it too much.
+Come in for a consultation to identify if you have an underlying infection and make sure when brushing your teeth, to use a soft-bristled brush and don’t bear down on it too much.

 Tooth decay